Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 As a result, it’s increasingly less able to do the hard work, of lubricating and cleaning the engine.

 Engine oil sludge, is also caused by, deteriorating piston rings and seals.
-Meanwhile, allowing partially combusted fuel, to escape into the crankcase.
+As a result, allowing partially combusted fuel, to escape into the crankcase.

 But, at some point they will find, somewhere to settle.
 As a result, restricting or blocking the surrounding oil flow, which causes increased engine wear.
 That’s why, proper maintenance, is the most important key to the prevention of, engine oil sludge.